 - supervised by a licensed attorney or law school faculty member;

-- provided to a nonprofit organization, governmental agency, or a private law firm providing pro bono legal services
+- provided to a nonprofit organization (501(c)(3) or (4)), legal services organization, governmental agency, or a private law firm engaged in pro bono;

 - completed while the student is enrolled at the Law School

-For hours to count towards the Pro Bono Challenge, they must be logged in GoodWorks and approved by the attorney supervisor.
+Hours for the Pro Bono Challenge must must be logged in GoodWorks and approved by a project supervisor.